madanbaduwal/jtR/README.md

 # John the Ripper(jtR)

-There are two ways of cracking password using john the ripper.
-Important things about the john the ripper is the wordlist.
+"There are two ways of cracking passwords using John the Ripper.
+An important aspect of John the Ripper is the wordlist.

-Rule base automatically extend existing wordlist with some rules, john the ripper automatically handle extending existing wordlist.
+Rule-based methods automatically extend the existing wordlist with predefined rules.
+John the Ripper automatically handles the extension of the existing wordlist.

-In script base we first create desire sub-wordlist using existing wordlist, then use john the ripper.
+In script-based methods, we first create a desired sub-wordlist using the existing wordlist and then use John the Ripper."

 # Rules